Owen Roberts International Airport: More recent expansion projects

-Phase 1 of the expansion was completed on time and on budget by June 2016.
+Phase 1 of the expansion was completed by June 2016.
 Phase 2 began in July 2016.
 Part of the phase 2 reconstruction was the removal of the famous and only A-frame open-air observation "waving gallery" in the region as it was closed to the public in January 2017.
 The expansion of the Terminal Building was completed in late February 2019 and grand reopening was on 27 March by Prince Charles on his royal visit to Grand Cayman and Cayman Brac on 27 & 28 March 2019.
 The expansion of the Apron area and strengthening and lengthening of the runway and taxiways project began in Summer 2019.
-A bid for contractors for the Runway lengthening project commenced and companies had been chosen.
-In late 2019 into early 2020 movement of wildlife, clearing of area and filling of the ponds west of the Runway, West of threshold 08 had commenced, and construction of runway lengthening and Apron expansion has begun.
+A bid for contractors for the runway lengthening project commenced and companies had been chosen.
+In late 2019 into early 2020 movement of wildlife, clearing of area and filling of the ponds west of the runway, west of threshold 08 had commenced, and construction of runway lengthening and apron expansion has begun.
 This phase expected was completed by June 2020.
 Due to faster than expected passenger capacity of the newly redeveloped terminal building.
-Minister of Tourism announced that the phase of the Airport Master Plan that would see to the development of the second Terminal building, also known as the Greenspace Terminal Building has been pushed forwards, to after the runway and apron lengthening and expansion phase.
-The Greenspace Terminal Building development will also include new Apron development, new Runway extension considerations, and Jet Bridges.
-In addition to the Greenspace Terminal Building development, additional expansion to seating on the Second Floor of the redeveloped Terminal will be done in the short term.
+Minister of Tourism announced that the phase of the Airport Master Plan that would see to the development of the second terminal building, also known as the Greenspace Terminal Building has been pushed forwards, to after the runway and apron lengthening and expansion phase.
+The Greenspace Terminal Building development will also include new Apron development, new runway extension considerations, and jet bridges.
+In addition to the Greenspace Terminal Building development, additional expansion to seating on the second floor of the redeveloped terminal will be done in the short term.